Stucco Crack Repair

 Why Stucco Cracks

 There are several reasons why stucco can crack.
 For example, stucco may crack because of structural loads, lateral force racking, or changes in temperature.
-However, it can also crack as a result of wind, lumber shrinkage, foundation settlement, or even earth movement caused by nearby railroad tracks and heavy construction machinery.
+However, it can also crack due to wind, lumber shrinkage, or foundation settlement.
+Even earth movement caused by nearby railroad tracks and heavy construction machinery can cause cracks.

-That’s why the National Wall and Ceiling Bureau (NWCB) and the American Standards for Testing Materials (ASTM) recommend that control joints be installed so as to break up a stucco wall in panels of 144 square feet.
+That’s why the National Wall and Ceiling Bureau (NWCB) and the American Standards for Testing Materials (ASTM) recommend installing control joints so as to break up a stucco wall in panels of 144 square feet.
 While following these steps will not insure a crack-free stucco wall, it will make a stucco wall less likely to crack.

 There are several ways to go about repairing stucco cracks.
-These range from filling in the stucco cracks with stucco-sand elastomeric caulking materials to applying fiberglass mesh, bitumen mesh and base coat.
+These range from filling the cracks with stucco-sand elastomeric caulking materials to applying fiberglass mesh, bitumen mesh and base coat.